Clinical Tracks

 | MSK | Chronic musculoskeletal pain | Minimum improvement in pain intensity, interference, and overall function (assessed via validated PROM) |

-| BH | One or more of: depression, anxiety | Minimum improvement in symptoms (PHQ-9 for depression, GAD-7 for anxiety); Submission of WHODAS 2.0 12-item functional assessment |
+| BH | One or more of: depression, anxiety | Minimum improvement in symptoms (PHQ-9 for depression, GAD-7 for anxiety); Submission of PGIC at end of period; WHODAS 2.0 12-item functional assessment (optional in Year 1) |

 Clinical Definitions